 Everyone wants a normal functioning computer.
 Any error while working on your system seems like the end of the world!
 It is seldom the case that any system is error-free.
 One such error which has caused some worry in users has been the SMART Hard disk error 301.

-When you start your system, you will be greeted with the following error on screen:
+When you start your system, you will be greeted with the following error on the screen:

-Solutions to fix SMART Hard Disk Error 301
+How to Fix SMART Hard Disk Error 301?

-(i) When you see the error screen above, long press the power button and switch off your computer.
+When you see the error screen above, long press the Power button and switch off your computer.
 After a few seconds, start up again.

-(ii) Once the computer is booting, keep holding Escape key until you see the Startup menu.
+Once the computer is booting, keep holding the Escape key until you see the Startup menu.

 You might get another error “Windows detected a hard disk problem”.
 Back up all your files and then you can replace the hard disk.